prashantbaher/tcc-blog/_drafts/Solidworks Macro/create-spline.md

 These posts will help you to understand what **functions** are and how to use them.

-5. For creating a sequence of points, we use a **For-Next loop**.
+5. For creating a sequence of points and data for Spline, we use a **For-Next loop**.
 We use a loop to set values of x, y and z co-ordinates of each points.

 If you don't know about the **For-Next loop**, then you should visit [VBA Looping](/visual-basic/vba-looping) post of this blog.

 This posts will help you to understand what **For-Next loop** are and how to use them.

+6. For storing co-ordinates of points we use **Collection**.
+In an **Collection**, we store objects or data.

+This is very helpful and important language feature.

+If you don't know about the **Collection**, then you should visit [Collections (Visual Basic)](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/concepts/collections) from **Microsoft Official Document Website**.

+This will help you to understand what **Collection** are and how to use them.

+7. For creating Spline we use an **Array**.
+An **Array** is similar to **Collection**, in which we store objects or data.

+But Array is more basic version actually Array is a basic programming feature and used frequently *C and C++ programming languages*.

+This is also very helpful and important language feature.

+If you don't know about the **Array**, then you should visit [Arrays in Visual Basichttps://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/language-features/arrays/index) from **Microsoft Official Document Website**.

+This will help you to understand what **Array** are and how to use them.

 ---